fsantanna-no/ce0/README.md

 ### Constructor

-A union constructor creates a value of a union type given a subcase index, an argument, followed by the explicit complete union type:
+A union constructor creates a value of a union type given a subcase index, an argument, followed by a colon `:` with the explicit complete union type:

 ```
 <.1 ()>: <(),()>                -- subcase `.1` of `<(),()>` holds unit